mbuesch/letmein/CONFIGURATION.md

 This is the public internet facing port of the daemon.
 All communication between the client and the server will happen on this port.

+On the server this option specifies which port it will listen on.

+On the client this option specifies the default port used to connect to the server.
+The user can override the port on the client command line.
+See `letmein knock --help` for more information.

 You do *not* have to manually open the firewall for this port.
 Letmein will open this port by itself when it's up and running.

+This option defaults to `port=5800`, if it is absent from the configuration.

 ### `seccomp`